Competitive Battlecards: How to Deliver Battlecards Sales Reps Will Love

-Do you find you’re investing a lot of your product marketing resources in generating competitive battlecards, competitive intelligence alerts and sales playbooks only to find your sales reps just aren’t using them?
-I wish I could say this situation isn’t the norm but, sadly, it is all too often the case.
-What can be done to dramatically increase the usage and usefulness of competitive battlecards?
-Read on as we share best practices we’ve seen having created dozens of such sales tools that get high marks from our clients’ sales teams.
+Are you investing much of your product marketing resources in generating competitive battlecards or sales playbooks only to find your sales reps aren’t using them?
+What can be done to increase the usage and improve the usefulness of competitive battlecards?
+This blog post will give you some tips and best practices to create effective competitive battlecards that get high marks from our clients’ sales teams.

 What is a competitive battlecard?

-Simply put, it’s a one or two-pager reference document that sales reps will turn to when dealing with a specific competitor.
-It is NOT meant to be a substitute for training sessions, webinars, and sales kickoff meetings where you provide the necessary training on how to sell your product and deal with objections.
-Nor is the battlecard meant to be a script on how exactly to lead the conversation with the customer.
-Again, think pithy reference card rather than a lengthy sales playbook, sales guide, or call script.
+A competitive battlecard is one or two-pager reference document that sales reps will turn to when dealing with a specific competitor.
+It is NOT meant to be a substitute for sales training sessions, webinars, or sales kickoff meetings.
+It’s also not a sales script on how to lead the conversation with the customer.
+The best competitive battlecards are a pithy reference card rather than a lengthy sales playbook, sales guide, or call script for sales reps.

-- An overview of your and your competitor’s product positioning
+- An overview of your company’s and your competitor’s product positioning

-- Why you win and why your competitors lose; basically strengths/weaknesses summary
+- Why you win and why your competitors lose

 - Competitor’s top claims and your proposed counter

-- Setting competitive traps: questions to ask your prospect
+- Setting competitive traps: questions to ask your sales prospect

 - Customer or industry analyst proof points supporting your claims